natecraddock/zf/doc/zf.md

 ## COMMANDS

-`enter`: Write the selected line to stdout and exit
+`enter`: Write the selected line or all marked lines to stdout and exit

 `escape, ctrl-c`: Exit zf without selecting anything

 `up, ctrl-p, ctrl-k`: Select the next line up (`ctrl-k` only when `ZF_VI_MODE` is enabled)

 `down ctrl-n, ctrl-j`: Select the next line down

+`tab`: Mark the current line as selected and select the next line

+`shift-tab`: Mark the current line as selected and select the previous line

 `left, ctrl-b`: Move the cursor left